geppthailand/gepp-platform-backend/GEPPPlatform/services/integrations/bma/api.md

 ## Changelog

+### v1.1.0 (2025-10-27)
+- Added subscription usage limits
+- Added GET `/usage` endpoint to check subscription limits
+- Added GET `/audit_status` endpoint to get transaction audit status summary for the past year
+- Added POST `/add_transactions_to_audit_queue` endpoint to bulk queue transactions for AI audit
+- Added `audit_date` and `ai_audit_date` timestamp columns to track when audits were performed
+- `create_transaction_usage` increments only for new transactions (updates don't count)
+- Response now includes `subscription_usage` with all limits and current usage
+- API rejects requests when transaction limit is reached
+- Image URLs are now replaced (not appended) when updating existing material records
+- All records use organization owner's ID for `created_by_id`

 ### v1.0.0 (2025-10-23)
 - Initial release
 - POST /transaction endpoint
 - Support for 4 material types (general, organic, recyclable, hazardous)
 - Batch processing with partial error handling
+- Origin ID validation (only 2170 allowed)